CezarPP/BOSS/README.md

 ## Compiling & running the kernel

-You can use one of the CMake targets which in term use _qemu_ to run the OS.
+You can use one of the CMake targets which in turn use _qemu_ to run the OS.
 I choose CMake because I wanted a smooth developer experience with Clion.

 ## Features